AlphaX50/DX11-ImGui-Overlay-Hook/README.md

 # DX11 ImGui Overlay Hook

 This project is a DirectX 11 DLL hook using ImGui for rendering custom in-game overlays.
-It is designed to inject a fully interactive menu into DX11 games like Call of Duty: Cold War.
+It is designed to inject a fully interactive menu into DX11 games.

 ---